 Lincoln Hospital ER: 509-725-7101

 If you are concerned about exposure to COVID-19, please contact the Washington State DOH COVID-19 information line at 1-800-525-0127 or follow the recommendations of the Washington State Department of Health.

 If you are showing symptoms of COVID-19 and feel you need to be seen, please call your primary care provider.
 If you are showing severe symptoms of COVID-19 and need to come to the ER, please call them on your way.

 What you need to know:

-*There has been one confirmed case of COVID-19 in a resident of Lincoln County and 1 confirmed case in a non-resident.
-The first case recovered at their home and is no longer in quarantine.
-The non-resident is recovering at their vacation home in Lincoln County and is being monitored by the Lincoln County Health Department and their healthcare provider.
+*There have been two confirmed cases of COVID-19 in residents of Lincoln County and 1 confirmed case in a non-resident.
+The non-resident was tested in Lincoln County and is recovering at their vacation home in Lincoln County.

 Most recent case: On April 10, 2020 a positive test was confirmed for a Lincoln County resident who is a healthcare provider in Spokane and who has been caring for suspected COVID-19 patients.
 The individual took the right precautions by self-quarantining and calling into the Davenport Clinic’s respiratory screening clinic prior to being seen.
 There is no identified risk for Lincoln County residents as this individual did most of their living in Spokane.
 This is a reminder to everyone to continue to take the recommended precautions including washing your hands, avoid touching your face, staying home, physically distancing from others, and wearing a mask to protect others if you have to be out in public.